Leonard-Pat/starknet-converter-cli/README.md

 - `-x, --hex`: Display the hexadecimal representation
 - `-f, --felt`: Display the felt (field element) representation
-- `-s, --string`: Display the string representation
+- `-s, --string`: Display the short string representation

 If no options are specified, the tool will display all available representations.